1972 NBA Finals: Game 4

 The Knicks felt that Game 4 was a must-win game.
 DeBusschere vowed to play, lasting 48 minutes and pulling down a team-high 13 rebounds.
-New York led 56-53 at the half.
+New York led 56–53 at the half.
 After an even third quarter, the Lakers rallied in the fourth.
 West made a clutch basket to give the Lakers the lead with seconds left, but a Frazier tip-in over Chamberlain evened the score.
 West missed at the buzzer, sending the game into overtime tied 101-101.
-The Lakers would outscore New York 15-10 in the extra frame to win 116-111 and take a commanding 3-1 series lead back to Los Angeles.
+The Lakers would outscore New York 15–10 in the extra frame to win 116-111 and take a commanding 3–1 series lead back to Los Angeles.

 All five Los Angeles starters played at least 45 minutes in Game 4, with Lakers coach Bill Sharman using just seven players total.
 Chamberlain played all 53 minutes and had 24 rebounds.
 The Laker starting guards combined for 56 points to again key the team.

 In the game New York had two players that played at least 50 minutes.
 Lucas played all 53 minutes, and had 25 points on 11-22 shooting, with 11 assists and eight rebounds.
 Frazier had 24 points, eight rebounds and eight assists in 50 minutes.

+This was the first championship series game officiated by Jake O'Donnell, who was precluded from working playoff games during his first four seasons in the NBA due to his career as a professional baseball umpire.
+O'Donnell was called up to the American League in September 1968 and was in Major League Baseball through the 1971 American League Championship Series, when he left the diamond to focus on basketball.
+O'Donnell would officiate in the championship series (renamed the NBA Finals in 1986) every year through 1994.

 Game 5

+Chamberlain was listed as doubtful for Game Five with a sprained right wrist.

 The Lakers returned home looking to win their first title in Los Angeles.
 After playing to a 53-all tie at halftime, The Lakers finally pulled away from the tired Knicks in the second half.

 Chamberlain dominated the middle, flirting with what would've been a quadruple-double with 24 points, 29 rebounds, eight blocks and eight assists in 47 minutes.
 Blocked shots were not an official NBA stat at that time, but ABC announcer Keith Jackson counted them up during the broadcast.
 West and Goodrich combined for 48 points.

-Walt Frazier had 27 points, 10 assists, and seven rebounds in 47 minutes for the Knicks.
+Walt Frazier had 31 points, 10 assists, and seven rebounds in 47 minutes for the Knicks.

 The Lakers won 114-100 to claim their first NBA Championship in Los Angeles.
 For the series, Chamberlain averaged 19.4 points and 23.2 rebounds and was named Finals Most Valuable Player.

 West had averaged 19.8 points and 8.8 assists, and Goodrich averaged 25.2 points for the series.